robinscholz/svelte-inline-svg/README.md

 | {...attributes} | `false`  | `Object`   |

 ### src
-The `src` can either be a path or a base64-encoded string.
+The `src` can either be a url or a base64-encoded string.

 ```
-const src = '/path/to/file.svg'
+const src = '/url/to/file.svg'
 ```
 or
 ```